 Articles address primarily the design research and education community at the postgraduate level (masters and doctoral), university faculty and practicing professionals interested in state-of-the-art design knowledge.

 Design Science publishes original quantitative and qualitative research in the creation of artifacts and systems, and their embedding in our physical, virtual, psychological, economic, and social environment.
-The Journal also publishes reviews and survey papers with strong tutorial elements, theory papers, shorter notes (for example, pertaining to a particularly interesting exemplification of design science in a design artifact or practice), editorials, and book, software and design tool reviews.
-The fields contributing to Design Science include: architecture; behavioral, social and cognitive sciences; life and health sciences; business; computer and information science; engineering; industrial design; and organizational and management science.
+The Journal also publishes reviews and survey papers with strong tutorial elements, theory papers, design briefs (for example, pertaining to a particularly interesting exemplification of design science in a design artifact or practice), editorials, and reviews of books, software, and design tools.
+The fields contributing to Design Science include architecture; behavioral, social and cognitive sciences; life and health sciences; business; computer and information science; engineering; industrial design; and organizational and management science.

-Design Science is a gold open access journal.
+Cambridge University Press publishes Design Science as a gold open access journal.